WencesLlobet/Lorrrrks/README.md

     }
 }
 ```
 Check it's what you expected.
-Fix if it's needed.
+Do code needs fixing?

 Clean your code before commiting.
 ```
-$ logomok stash radio-button-incredible-feature
+$ logomok stash
 ````

-Will clean the code from this function:
+Will clean the code resulting into:
 ```
 var isRadioButtonOn = true
 for (i = 0; i < 3; i++) {